2022 Colorado gubernatorial election

 The 2022 Colorado gubernatorial election was held on November 8, 2022.
-Incumbent Democratic Governor Jared Polis won re-election to a second term, defeating Republican University of Colorado regent Heidi Ganahl.
+Incumbent Democratic governor Jared Polis won re-election to a second term, defeating Republican University of Colorado regent Heidi Ganahl by a decisive margin.
+Ganahl conceded on election night.
 The primary election was held on June 28.
+Polis won two counties he lost in 2018: Grand and Las Animas.

-Polis's 2022 victory marked the first time in American history that an openly gay politician was re-elected governor of a state.
-Polis had the best performance for a re-elected Colorado governor since Bill Owens in 2002, the best for a Democrat since Roy Romer in 1990, and the highest raw vote total ever in a Colorado gubernatorial race.
+Polis' 2022 victory marked the first time in American history that an openly gay politician was re-elected as the governor of a state.
+Having won more than 58% of the vote, Polis had the best performance for a re-elected Colorado governor since Bill Owens in 2002, the best for a Democrat since Roy Romer in 1990, and the highest raw vote total ever in a Colorado gubernatorial race.